Types of walkers

 Adjust your walker so that it fits your arms comfortably.
 This will reduce stress on your shoulders and back as you use the walker.
 To tell if your walker is the correct height, step inside your walker and:

 - Check your elbow bend.
-Place your hands on the grips.
+Keeping your shoulders relaxed, place your hands on the grips.
 Your elbows should bend at a comfortable angle of about 15 degrees.

 - Check your wrist height.
 Stand inside the walker and relax your arms at your sides.
-The top of your walker should line up with the crease on the inside of your wrist.
+The top of the walker grip should line up with the crease on the inside of your wrist.

 Taking your first step

-If you need to place weight on the walker as you move, start by pushing the walker forward.
+If you need to place weight on the walker as you move, start by pushing the walker about one step ahead of you.
 Keep your back upright.
+Don't hunch over the walker.

 Stepping into the walker

-Next, place one leg inside the walker.
+Next, place one leg, or your injured leg, into the middle area of the walker.
 Don't step close to the front bar.
 Keep the walker still as you step in.

 Stepping with the other foot